 - Purpose: describe the project requirements, scope, context, philosophy and intent.

-- Role of the Landscape Architect: describe the precise role and responsibility of the LI professional member and the role of all other significant participants including owner or client.
+- Role of the landscape professional: describe the precise role and responsibility of the landscape professional and the role of all other significant participants including owner or client.

 - Significance: explain the project’s relevance to the client, the profession, the public and the environment.
 Describe how the project meets the criteria for judging in the appropriate category and why it is worthy of an award.